stenionobres/AspNetCoreIdentityLab/README.md

 ### How to customize user atributes?

-Asp Net Core Identity provides resources to customize user atributes.
+ASP.NET Core Identity provides resources to customize user atributes.
 For this, the user model must be extended.
 The example below shows an `Occupation` custom field:

 ``` C#
 public class User : IdentityUser<int>